ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. Within the SSH session to the **hdb1-0** Azure VM, type `exit` to return to the `azureadm@hdb1-0:~>` prompt.

-1. Switch to the lab computer and initiate a Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0** which public IP address you identified in the previous task.
+1. Switch to the lab computer and initiate a Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**.
+The Windows jumpbox IP was identified in the previous step.
 You can also find the IP Address from Azure portal.
 Go to Axure portal, open the resource group named  **hanav2-sn-RG** and open the **hanav2jmp-vm0** page to get the IP Address.
     * When prompted, sign in by using the **azureadm** username and the **Sap@hana2019!** password.

 1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, open the **hosts** file located in **C:\\Windows\\System32\\drivers\\etc** in Notepad.